EberlyODL/chem110/resources.md

 * Solved-problem videos will walk you through a method for solving a particular problem.
 You will likely be asked to try this problem for yourself before watching the video.
 Give it your best shot - the stakes will never be lower!
 There may be other paths to solving a particular problem, so feel free to let me know if you arrived at an answer by a different method.

 **Recitation**
-Recitations will one-hour meetings with 3-6 other students in the course.
+Recitations will one-hour meetings with 5-7 other students in the course.
 We will schedule these during the first week and begin meetings in week 2.
-Two learning assistants will be logged on to help guide you and your teammates through solving problems.
-Recitation worksheets will be available on each "Week X" page.
+A teaching assistant will be logged on to help guide you and your teammates through solving problems.
+Recitation worksheets will be available on Canvas.

 **Problem Sets**
 Even more practice problems are available in Problem Sets.
 Each problem set contains exam-level questions and are intended to be used as preparation for the exam.
 These are completely optional.